Home » Raising Alpacas » What to Know About Alpaca Shearing

 • Prepare three labels for each alpaca and mark them with the alpacas’ name, year, and a 1, 2, or 3.

-• Higher-end alpacas may also require you to “noodle” the fiber blanket, so research this further if you want to have special samplings and testing done on show alpacas.
+• Higher-end alpacas may also require you to “noodle” the fiber blanket, so research this further if you want to have special samplings and testing done on alpaca fiber headed to a fiber show.
+We purchase large brown paper rolls to help in the noodling process.

 • If you have higher quality alpacas, have one small Ziplock bag ready to collect samples for fiber testing.
 You’ll want these marked with the alpacas’ name and ready to go.